What to know about the future of Obamacare

 (CNN)The election has ended, and a new President and new Congress will take office on January 1.
 Among the most heated issues during the campaign season was the Affordable Care Act, also known as Obamacare.

-The law, which was signed in 2010 and took effect in 2014, has faced mixed reviews since its inception, from both politicians and the public.
+The law, which was signed in 2010, has faced mixed reviews since its inception, from both politicians and the public.

 The most recent Health Tracking Poll from the Kaiser Family Foundation, a nonprofit focused on health policy, found an even split in the public's opinion of Obamacare.
 Equal numbers of Americans -- 45% -- said their view was favorable or unfavorable.